Composite bonding vs. porcelain veneers: Which one meets your needs?

 2. Technique

 Composite bonding is a simpler and more affordable procedure.
-It’s done directly on your teeth in just one visit, with no lab work involved.
-Veneers, on the other hand, are custom-made in a dental lab, which makes the process a bit more complex and expensive.
-It usually takes two visits to complete.
+It’s done directly on your teeth in just one visit, with no lab work needed.

 3. Tooth Preparation

 Composite bonding is minimally invasive and often doesn’t require any trimming of the tooth.
-Veneers do require removing a thin layer of enamel to ensure they fit properly, which makes them a more permanent change.

 4. Treatment Reversibility

-Composite bonding is reversible and can be modified or repaired at any time.
-Veneers are not reversible—once they’re placed, you can’t go back.
-If they get damaged, they usually need to be completely redone.
+Veneers are not reversible—once they’re placed, there’s no going back.
+If they become damaged, they usually need to be fully replaced.

 How Are Porcelain Veneers and Composite Bonding Done?